 Subversion is an example of a version control system that is free to use and is open source (the code for Subversion is publicly available).
 The fact that it is free means that small projects can avail of it apart from large enterprise projects, while its open source nature will continue to enable third party developers to produce varied client tools for Subversion.

-As Subversion can handle binary files as well as text files, it is not limited to being used as a code repository for programmers: anywhere that requires groups of users to manage computerised information that changes often can benefit from version control.
+As Subversion can handle binary files as well as text files, it is not limited to being used as a code repository for programmers: anywhere that requires groups of users to manage computerized information that changes often can benefit from version control.

 For a next step into learning more about Subversion, I would recommend working through the online quick start guide, which will get you up and running with the application in a short space of time.
 After that there is the excellent online book Version Control with Subversion, a link for which is contained below in the references section.